Educational Psychology Courses

 Topics such as decision making with tests, prediction, item analysis, social desirability and response set, assessment of partial knowledge, the criterion problem.
 Required of all students specializing in measurement and statistics.

-E Psy 750 Educational Research Design (3)
+E Psy 750 Educational Research and Design (3)

 Development and design of behavior research.
 Topics include selection and development of statements of problems; theory, constructs, and hypotheses; sampling, research designs; types of research; observation and collection of data; analysis and interpretation of data.
 Prerequisite: E Psy 530 or equivalent.